 This course introduces the Java programming language and how to develop Java applications using Eclipse.
 Students learn the syntax of the Java programming language, object-oriented programming using Java, exception handling, generics, collections, and file input/output (I/O).
 During the course, students will develop and test Java applications using Eclipse.

 This course covers Java SE 8.
-For the equivalent course for Java SE 7 useWA1278.

 Throughout the course students will also work on a "project" which develops a complex Java application by applying principles learned to meet changing application requirements.
 This project is intended to simulate the programming environment they would encounter in real-world projects by providing application requirements and challenging the student to write Java code to meet those requirements.